A2Z Cust2Mate Solutions (AZ)

 AI Analysis | Feedback

-Alan Rootenberg is a Chartered Professional Accountant with extensive CFO experience in publicly traded companies listed on the TSX, TSX Venture Exchange, OTCBB, and CSE.
-His expertise spans the mineral exploration, mining, technology, and cannabis industries.
-He holds a Bachelor of Commerce from the University of the Witwatersrand, Johannesburg, South Africa, and earned his CPA designation in Ontario, Canada.
+Alan Rootenberg is a Chartered Professional Accountant with significant experience as CFO of publicly traded companies on the TSX, TSX Venture Exchange, OTCBB, and CSE.
+His sector expertise spans mineral exploration, mining, technology, and cannabis industries.
+Mr. Rootenberg holds a Bachelor of Commerce from the University of the Witwatersrand in Johannesburg, South Africa, and earned his CPA designation in Ontario, Canada.
+He assumed the role of Chief Financial Officer in August 2024.

 AI Analysis | Feedback